sambuckwild/Spark-SQL-Case-Study/README.md

 You should be working toward transforming this large cumbersome dataset into something that is regular and easily digestible.
 You need to find inconsistencies in the data, and try to think about how you would clean them.
 You can do cleaning in data as they are RDDs, DataFrames, or ideally both, but the processes should be calling function that are reusable.

 2. A presentation about your choices.
-At 5 pm, you'll stop work and get together as a class to present your findings.
+Later this afternoon you'll stop work and get together as a class to present your findings.
 You can either choose to use slides, or jupyter notebooks.
 The latter might be nice, because you may want to highlight bits of code.

 ## Hints